 The ‘Seamless’ Experience.

 “The importance of creating one-on-one experiences lies at the heart of the omni-channel marketing approach,” said Daniel Newman, president of Broadsuite Media Group, a leader in the B2B space.
-“Whether it’s B2B or B2C, modern purchasing behavior is driven by personalized engagement, and this is where omni-channel really hits the mark.
-By letting the buyer control the process and steer it whichever way she wants, you ensure her experience remains seamless and consistent from start to the finish, and perhaps even beyond that.”
+“Whether it’s B2B or B2C, modern purchasing behavior is driven by personalized engagement.
+This is where omni-channel really hits the mark.
+By letting the buyer control the process and steer it whichever way she wants, you ensure her experience remains seamless.
+It’s consistent from start to the finish, and perhaps even beyond that.”

 Omni-channel interactions are the new wave in the customer experience, and they’re here now.
-By incorporating such technology in your organization, you send the message that the customer is your No. 1 priority, and increased response, purchase frequency and customer loyalty will follow.
+By incorporating such technology into your organization, you send the message that the customer is your No. 1 priority.
+Increased response, purchase frequency and customer loyalty will follow.

 Only 61% of marketers believe their marketing strategy is effective.
 Are you one of them?
 Many marketers struggle to measure and prove the ROI of their marketing efforts.
 These challenges make it even more difficult to evolve past ineffective strategies...read more